SwuduSusuwu/SusuLib/posts/VirusAnalysis.md

 /*	@pre @code !(list.empty() || hashes.full()) @endcode
  *	@post @code !hashes.empty() @endcode */
 void listToHashes(const List &list /* ResultList::bytecodes or ResultList::hex*/, List2 &hashes /* ResultList::hashess */) {
-	for(const auto &value : list) {
+	SUSUWU_OMP_PRAGMA(omp parallel for) /* TODO: ensure OpenMP won't cause problems if `List` has dependence on previous values (such as if `List`: is sorted, is a binary tree or heap, or is a hashmap) */ for(const auto &value : list) {
 		hashes.insert(classSha2(value));
 	}